-Our Member Systems serve approximately 1.9 million electric consumers (meters) representing approximately 4.2 million people.
+Our Member Systems serve approximately 1.9 million electric consumers (meters) representing approximately 4.1 million people.
 Our Member Systems serve a region covering approximately 40,000 square miles, which is approximately 70% of the land area in the State of Georgia, encompassing 152 of the state's 159 counties, a small portion of the northern end of the State of Florida, and a small portion of the eastern side of the State of Alabama.
-In 2016, the most recent year for which we have consolidated data, sales by the Member Systems amounted to approximately 38 million megawatt hours (MWh), with approximately 66% to residential consumers, 30% to commercial and industrial consumers, and 4% to other consumers.
+In 2017, the most recent year for which we have consolidated data, sales by the Member Systems amounted to approximately 36 million megawatt hours (MWh), with approximately 65% to residential consumers, 31% to commercial and industrial consumers, and 4% to other consumers.
 The Member Systems are the principal suppliers for the power needs of rural Georgia.
 While our Member Systems do not serve any major cities, portions of their service territories are in close proximity to urban areas and have experienced varying degrees of growth in previous years due to the expansion of urban areas, including metropolitan Atlanta, into suburban areas and the growth of suburban areas into neighboring rural areas.
-From 2014 through 2016, our Member Systems experienced an average annual compound growth rate of 1.3% in number of consumers while MWh sales and electric revenues of our Member Systems increased by 1.2% and 0.6%, respectively.
-Currently, we have a Member Transmission Service Agreement (MTSA) with each Member System through
+From 2015 through 2017, our Member Systems experienced an average annual compound growth rate of 1.4% in number of consumers while MWh sales decreased by 0.9% and electric revenues of our Member Systems increased by 0.9%.
+Currently, we have a Member Transmission Service Agreement (MTSA) with each Member System through December 31, 2060, subject to certain options that allow a Member System to reduce service if it so chooses.
+Under the MTSA, each Member System is jointly and severally liable for all of the obligations relating to our transmission business, including the payment of principal and interest on our indebtedness, and is required to pay us rates for the provision of transmission services in accordance with our Transmission Service Tariff (the Tariff).
+In addition, the MTSAs contain express covenants requiring the Member Systems to set and collect retail rates sufficient to meet their respective obligations under the MTSAs.